369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 The shaded region containes all the input vectors for which the output will be 1 and the non-shaded region will be -1 for all other input vectors.
 It's important to note that the decision boundry will always be orthogonal to the weight matrix **(W)**

-The decision boundry between the two seperated categories can be written as the following wquation:
+The decision boundry between the two seperated categories can be written as the following equation:
 ```
 	Wp+b = 0
 ```

 Ultimatly the key property of the single-neuron perceptron is that it can seperate input vectors into two categories.

-The downside to this is of course it can ony be used to recognise patterns taht are linearly seperable.
+The downside to this is of course it can ony be used to recognise patterns that are linearly seperable.